-Even though summers are absolutely sweltering here in Los Angeles, this has never prevented me from periodically turning on my oven and baking up fresh pies or simple crostatas or galettes filled with my favorite juicy fruits of the season.
+Even though summers are absolutely sweltering here in Los Angeles, this has never prevented me from periodically turning on my oven and baking up fresh pies, simple crostatas or galettes filled with my favorite juicy fruits of the season.

-And it typically depends upon my mood which kind of fresh-baked fruit treat I'll prepare.
+I simply cannot resist, and it typically depends upon my mood when it comes to which kind of fresh-baked fruit treat I'll prepare...

-But other times I'm all about simple, rustic beauty, and the thought of getting my hands all nice and sweetly “dirty” putting together a more whimsical style of dessert just sounds fulfilling and fun to me, which is when I'll opt to go the galette route.
+But other times I'm all about simple, rustic beauty, and the thought of putting together a more free-form style of dessert just sounds enticing and fun to me, which is when I'll opt to go the galette route.

-For me, a galette is basically the free-form version of pie, one where there's only one larger piece of dough to roll out, its center filled with a mound of sweet fruit, and with the extra dough simply folded over top keeping the center exposed.
-Stunning!
+For me, a galette is basically the free-form version of pie, one where there's only one larger piece of dough to roll out, its center filled with a luscious mound of sweet fruit, with the extra dough simply folded over top keeping the center exposed—so deliciously stunning!

-And one of my favorite kinds of galette is a fresh peach galette, filled with the sweet, ripe, floral peaches of the season, and deliciously exuding lots of buttery aroma that cozily suggests a sense of “home made” and “baked with love”.
+And one of my favorite kinds of galettes is a fresh peach galette, filled with the sweet, ripe, floral peaches of the season, deliciously exuding lots of buttery aroma that suggests a sense of coziness and love as it bakes away in the oven.

 Could anything be better?